 Open the Account

 Any Wells Fargo location can open a troop account for you—just call your local branch and ask for an appointment with a banker familiar with Girl Scout accounts. $25 minimum is required to open an account.

 Before you leave, please ask your banker to verify that the troop’s account is the no-fee Initiate Business Checking (with permanent fee waiver), and that the address to which the statements will be sent is a home address for one of the signers.

 Once the account is set-up, you will be able to do your banking at any Wells Fargo location.

 Complete the Bank Account Record

-Lastly, you must also complete the Troop Bank Account Record.
+Lastly, you must also complete the Girl Scout Bank Account Record.

 Summary of Resources